matanolabs/matano/website/docs/getting-started.md

 The interactive CLI wizard will walk you through getting started by generating an initial [Matano directory](./matano-directory.md) for you, initializing your AWS account, and deploying Matano into your AWS account.

 Initial deployment takes a few minutes.

+### Retrieving resource values

+Matano creates several resources, such as S3 buckets and SQS queues, that you may need to interact with.
+Use the `matano info` CLI command to retrieve these values.